ericquirinale/Chip-8-Emulator/README.md

-# chip8emulator
+# Chip-8 Emulator
-Chip-8 8 Emulator Written in C
+A Chip-8 Emulator Written in C

 Passes all flags and quirks except for display wait functionality (not needed for most roms)